OpenGenus/tool/README.md

 # tool

 ## Introduction
  This project is aimed to build a network of tools.
-The tools vary from simple document conversion tools to real time advice tool.
+The tools vary from simple document conversion tools to real time advice tools.
 Users will be able to add new tools and interact socially with each other.

 ## Requirements